-My favorite AIGA:DC event this year was led by the principals at Post Typography, who got up on stage to share some of their greatest hits along with their “greatest misses”—designs that didn’t make the cut due to timing or clients’ fickle tastes.
+My favorite AIGA:DC event from a few years back was led by the principals at Post Typography, who got up on stage to share some of their greatest hits along with their “greatest misses”—designs that didn’t make the cut due to timing or clients’ fickle tastes.
 As you might guess, even their “failures” were pretty damn good.
 They won over the audience with their humility, and the lively stories surrounding each project.

 Focus on results.